The Reinebringen Hike on the Lofoten Islands – Norway

 Ready to go?
 Let’s get started!

-- Tip: for similar views and a less crowded hike, you may want to check out the Helvete/Veinestinden hike.
+- Tip: for similar views and a far less crowded but more challenging hike, you may want to check out the Helvete/Veinestinden hike.

 Distance | Ascent | Duration |